 Shapes can add visual impact and function to your worksheets.
 Shapes allow you to direct the attention of a user, hyperlink to other parts of your workbook, and even run a Visual Basic code.
 These three ways to change shapes will help you increase the readability of your worksheet in Excel.

-- Renaming shapes is often necessary as Excel will name your shapes for you with names such as Rectangle 1 or Right Arrow 7 which are not very informative and can make identification tricky.
+- Renaming shapes is often necessary for clarity and organization.
+Excel will name your shapes for you with names such as Rectangle 1 or Right Arrow 7.

-First, you can select a shape in your workbook.
-The name of that shape appears in the box to the left of the formula bar as shown in the picture below (you can see my shape is called Montana):
+Select a shape in your workbook.
+The name of that shape appears in the box to the left of the formula bar as shown in Figure 2 (you can see my shape is called "Montana").

-To change the name, simply rename it here and click Enter or Return to confirm it
+To change the name, simply rename it in the box in the upper left and click Enter or Return to confirm it.

 - To access the Selection Pane, first, select a shape